 Authors submitting manuscripts to JoSE are expected to adhere to the author guidelines and to the general standards of the journal.
 Authors should be aware of articles previously published in JoSE on the topic of their manuscript.
 Submitted manuscripts should reflect such awareness through appropriate citations.

-Make sure your e-mail address in the EES system is correct as this e-mail is used for all communications from the journal.
+Make sure your e-mail address in the EVISE system is correct as this e-mail is used for all communications from the journal.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.